 The knurling can be moderate or more aggressive depending on whether you’re working with a competition or training bar.

-The biggest differences are the sleeves use bearings for a fast and smoother spin, while the knurl mark is going to be located closer to the collars.
+The biggest differences are the sleeves use bearings for a fast and smoother spin, while the knurl marks are going to be located closer to the collars.

 Beyond that, here are a few differences between both men’s and women’s types of barbells!